-Lest the effectiveness of quizzes for marketing be in doubt, Chris finds there to be a 50% conversation rate among users who take quizzes.
+Lest the effectiveness of quizzes for marketing be in doubt, Josh finds there to be a 50% conversation rate among users who take quizzes.
 Half of all users will opt into a list after taking the quiz, should there be an option readily available.

 Once users take the quiz, you can use the results to put that person on a specific list or sequence, depending on their personality type.
 This allows marketers to get granular with which consumers receive what info.

 Before starting, you obviously need to know what you’re going to make a quiz about.
 To do this, you need to define your audience?
 Josh describes this as the most important part of the quiz-making process.

 After you figure that out, you can begin the next steps.

 The beginning of the quiz usually involves a quiz template, such as “What kind of jewelry buyer are you?”

 This is a good question to center the test around, because it immediately makes the quiz about the taker.
 If you’re struggling to come up with good topics, Josh recommends talking with someone who has a lot of hands-on time with customers.